Etiology of Constipation

 - How many times a day is flatus passed?

 Physical assessment will determine the presence or absence of bowel sounds, flatus, or abdominal distention.
-Patients with colostomies should also be assessed for constipation.
-Dietary habits, fluid intake, activity levels, and use of opioids in these patients should be assessed.
-Irrigation of the colostomy should be monitored for proper technique.Management of Constipation
+Patients with colostomies are assessed for constipation.
+Dietary habits, fluid intake, activity levels, and use of opioids in these patients are examined.Management of Constipation

 Comprehensive management of constipation includes prevention (if possible), elimination of causative factors, and judicious use of laxatives.
 Some patients can be encouraged to increase dietary fiber (fruits; green, leafy vegetables; 100% whole-grain cereals and breads; and bran) and to increase fluid intake to one-half ounce per pound of body weight daily (if not contraindicated by renal or heart disease).
 (Refer to the PDQ summary on Nutrition in Cancer Care for more information.)
 A study that involved geriatric patients compared the efficacy, cost, and ease of administration of a natural laxative mixture (raisins, currants, prunes, figs, dates, and prune concentrate) with protocols using stool softeners, lactulose, and other laxatives.
 Results indicated lower costs, more natural and regular bowel movements, and increased ease of administration with natural laxatives.
 Even though generalization from these findings was limited by small sample size, additional exploration of natural laxatives in cancer patient populations might be useful.
 A program for prevention of constipation in cancer patients is described below.